OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 source node, of how it reached its decisions one way or the other, pooled for all sources.

+[combine this table with description of each row]

 An explanation of each category follows the table.

          49  curated alignment